 Expert Tips

-- If you don’t have a wire rack to cook the pork belly on, you can lay the pork belly on an aluminum foil-lined baking sheet.
+- You can lay the pork belly on an aluminum foil-lined baking sheet or also try cooking it on a wire rack.
 This will succeed in cooking the pork belly just as well.

 - Once you remove the potatoes from the stove, you can run them under a bit of cold water.
 Make sure the cold water is just enough to cool the potatoes down so that you can remove them from the water and cut them without burning your hands.
 Too much cold water and your potatoes will be cold when you serve your dish.